Resonant tunneling diodes in semiconductor microcavities: modeling polaritonic features in the THz displacement current: Results

-We now include in our model an external battery providing an additional oscillating external potential $V_{in}(t)=V_{A} \; \text{cos}(2\pi \; f \; t+ \Theta_i)$ at the drain side of the active region.
-As such the conduction band $V_e(x,t)$ of the RTD device becomes time-dependent,
+We now include in our model an external AC small-signal battery $V_{in}(t)=V_{A} \text{cos}(2\pi f t+ \Theta)$ between emitter and collector, in addition to the previous DC bias.
+We assume the emitter to be grounded so that the scalar potential $V(x,t)$ inside the RTD (the bottom of the conduction band) becomes time-dependent,